 In addition to her many professional achievements, Stephanie earned a Bachelor of Arts degree in English and German Literature from the University of Western Ontario and speaks fluent German.

-Dan Blanchard serves as the Assistant Director of the Yale Center for Customer Insights, where he oversees a wide array of communication initiatives including student research projects, live events, and digital content management.
+Dan Blanchard serves as the Associate Director of the Yale Center for Customer Insights, where he is responsible for a wide array of initiatives, including managning faculty research projects, leading the Center’s conferences and events, and overseeing communications strategy and digital content management.

-Prior to joining the center, Dan worked in the Publicity Department of Yale University Press, where he contributed to hundreds of book projects and landed placements in publications including The New York Times, The Wall Street Journal, and the New York Review of Books.
-Most recently, he supported the Center for Customer Insights as a Senior Administrative Assistant.
+Prior to joining the YCCI, Dan worked in the Publicity Department of Yale University Press, where he contributed to hundreds of book projects and landed placements in publications including The New York Times, The Wall Street Journal, and the New York Review of Books.
+Most recently, he supported the Center for Customer Insights as an Assistant Director.